Rockies vs. Brewers Player Props Betting Odds

 MLB Props Today: Milwaukee Brewers

-- Eric Lauer (3-2) will take the mound for the Brewers, his sixth start of the season.
+- The Brewers' Wade Miley (3-1) will make his sixth start of the season.

 |Opponent